Lebanese Chicken Shawarma – authentic, juicy & made at home

 Step 5 – Assembly

-For this step you’ll need markouk bread and white Arabic bread (Arabic/Turkish market).
+For this step you will need markouk bread and white Arabic bread (Arabic/Turkish market).
 Spread toum generously.
 Add your baked chicken.
 Optional hot sauce (traditionally harissa).
 For pickles, use unsweetened pickles—many go for Shtoura.
-And stop there: no salad, no tomatoes—not because they’re bad, but because they don’t belong here.
+And stop there: no salad, no tomatoes—not because they are bad, but because they do not belong here.

 Toast on glaze: warm, lightly crisp, deep red.